indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 includes why the change was introduced and also explains the peculiarities of the line of code that prompted you to take this journey.

 If you're like me, you'd choose the third option.
-The main takeaway is that commit messages should be written for other developers—or for the future you—so they could understand you and why you introduced these changes.
+The main takeaway is that commit messages should be written for other developers—or for the future you—so they could understand why you introduced these changes.
 Writing code is a team effort.
+Even your hobby project has at least two developers working on it—you and the future you.
 Software projects can last years and see many developers joining and leaving.
 A lot of times it is impossible for a new developer to go and ask a previous developer what was on his/her mind when a piece of code was written.
 Good commit messages can help here.
 They're like a trail of breadcrumbs you leave behind for future developers who might stumble on the same twisted path you once took; hopefully leading them out of the dark forest.

 //Commit history is a collaborative journal.
 //saves time to review/re-establish context